- Upcoming Events

 864.233.6733 (ext.
 14)

 A well-known Upstate performer, director and voiceover artist, Glenda has served as ED/AD since May 2010.
 She served as Creative Director for the 2010 Centre Stage production of Rock n' Roll Heaven, which at the time achieved the highest weekly gross of any show in the theatre's history and which also opened the door for her current position.
 “One of the greatest theatrical endeavors is to begin with an idea, enlist the people to cultivate that idea and watch it grow to success through the efforts of all involved—what a thrill!”
 Having performed on Greenville’s great stages including Centre Stage, Warehouse, Greenville Little Theatre, Peace Centre and SCCT she counts it a privilege to be part of Greenville’s rich theatre history.
 Formerly Creative Ministry Director at Southside Fellowship, Glenda is the wife of Todd ManWaring, owner of ManWaring Construction.
-She has two daughters, Chelsey Brilliandt and Paige ManWaring and one son-in-law, Alex Brilliandt.
-Her Centre Stage credits as an actor include Moonlight and Magnolias, It's a Wonderful Life: A Live Radio Play, Crimes of the Heart and Angel Street.Her directing credits include Dirty Rotten Scoundrels, Hairspray and Next to Normal.
+She has two daughters, Chelsey Brilliandt and Paige ManWaring and one son-in-law, Alex Brilliandt and a new grandbaby, Piper June.
+Her Centre Stage credits as an actor include Moonlight and Magnolias, It's a Wonderful Life: A Live Radio Play, Crimes of the Heart and Angel Street.Her directing credits include Dirty Rotten Scoundrels, Hairspray, Next to Normal and Producers.

 Kirsten D. Floyd